YBoran24/CryptoTracker/VERCEL_DEPLOYMENT.md

 3. **Fallback Data**: The backend provides demo data when the CoinGecko API is not accessible
 4. **CORS Configuration**: The backend is configured to handle CORS properly for various origins
 5. **Dynamic Routes**: For dynamic routes like `/coin/[id]`, always implement proper error handling and fallback mechanisms to prevent build errors
+6. **Static Generation**: For pages that require dynamic data, consider using client-side fetching instead of static generation to avoid build errors

 ## Updating Your Deployment